loopbackio/loopback.io/pages/en/lb2/Generating-Angular-API-docs.md

 ---

 {% include warning.html content="

-This is currently hidden because of copyright issues with some code in lb-ng-doc.
-That tool was removed from the SDK.
+This  tool was removed from the SDK.
 " %}

 To generate API documentation for the Angular services, enter this command: